AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 - **Data Storytelling** — Narrative framing of insights.
 - **Data Lakes vs. Data Warehouses** — Understand how modern organizations store, manage, and retrieve unstructured and structured data at scale; foundational for scalable analytics, AI systems, and business intelligence.

+### Data Storytelling, Narrative Framing & Empowered Communication

+- **Data doesn’t speak for itself.
+People do.** How we frame insights changes everything.
+  - Instead of: “Only 40% of participants completed the program.”
+    Say: “Despite major system barriers, 40% of participants completed the program — what can we learn from their resilience?”
+  - Empowered data storytelling moves away from shame-based metrics toward solution-oriented insights.
+This shift affects ground reporting, stakeholder engagement, and how success is defined.
+  - Always ask: *What assumptions does this framing carry?
+Who is centered, and who is missing?*

+- **Craft narratives that shape meaning, not just report outputs.**
+  - Understand how to frame data insights that influence strategy and guide decision-making.
+  - Your charts, headlines, and recommendations are part of a broader narrative.
+  - Ask: *Are you framing problems in ways that invite innovation, inclusion, and action?*
+  - Strategic communication begins with empowered framing — language choices matter more than we often realize.

+- **Shift from deficit framing to opportunity framing in all sectors.**
+  - Instead of: “at-risk,” “underperforming,” or “siloed,” consider terms like “under-resourced,” “emerging opportunity,” or “resource allocation challenges.”
+  - Especially in social impact, philanthropy, or nonprofit work, align stories with desired future states — not just what’s broken, but what’s possible through strategic intervention.
+  - This framing helps position data as a tool for equity, systems-level learning, and long-term transformation across sectors.

 ### 🧱 System Architecture & Cross-Functional Fluency

 - **Front-End vs. Back-End Business and Project Management** — Understanding the distinction between user-facing activities (front-end) and infrastructure, data processing, and system-level work (back-end) to better align teams, stakeholders, and strategic objectives.